microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     The Text Analytics API returns confidence scores from 0 to 1 for positive, neutral, and negative sentiments.
 Higher confidence score for a given sentiment implies higher probability of that sentiment being present in the text.

-3. Next, pseudo code on how to use the Text Analytics Python APIs for their text analytics use cases.
+3. Write some pseudo code to describe how the Text Analytics APIs could be used for Contoso's text analytics use cases.
+(The actual solution may use the Python SDK or REST APIs)

+    The steps required to use the Text Analytics APIs is as follows:
+    - Import the dependent libraries
+    - Create a "client" in the code to interact with the web service
+    - Read in the claim(s)
+    - Send the claim text to the Text Analytics API to retrieve the information specifically needed (i.e. sentiments, extract key phrases, etc.)
+    - Retrieve the results
+    - Parse the returned values and send them to the next step of the solution chain

    ```python
     from azure.core.credentials import AzureKeyCredential